 The report will also contain information about local policy settings configured through the Local Group Policy Editor (

 You can use the /scope option to display only user or computer policies:

 gpresult /r /scope:computer

 For the convenience of parsing and analyzing RSOP data, you can redirect the Gpresult results to the clipboard:

 or a text file:

-GPResult can also generate an HTML report on the applied policies.
-This report contains the detailed information on all system parameters that are set by the Group Policies and the names of the certain GPOs that have set them (in its structure, this report resembles the Settings tab in the Group Policy Management Console – GPMC).
-The HTML report can be generated using the command:
+GPResult allows you to generate an HTML report on the applied resultant policies (available in Windows 7 and newer).
+This report contains detailed information on all system settings that are set by the Group Policies and the names of the GPOs that have set them.
+The gpresult HTML report is structurally similar to the Settings tab in the Group Policy Management Console (

 To generate the report and automatically open it in a browser, run the following command: